 Yankees' Starlin Castro: Activated from disabled list Saturday

 Castro has been out since June 27 with a strained right hamstring, but will rejoin the Yankees prior to their game against the Red Sox on Saturday.
 The second baseman played Thursday and Friday for Double-A Trenton, going 2-for-7 with a double during those contests.
-Although Castro may be a little fatigued after playing two straight days following two weeks without any action, he will slide right back into the New York lineup, batting fifth while manning the keystone.
+Although Castro may be a little rusty after playing two straight days following two weeks without any action, he will slide right back into the lineup, batting fifth while manning the keystone.
 With a doubleheader on tap Sunday, Castro will likely get one of the games off to rest.

 More News